tgvaughan/remaster/examples/README.md

 containing the input file.
 (If launching BEAST from the command line, output files will be written to the current working directory.)

+Note that a couple of these scripts also require the BEAST 2 package [feast](https://tgvaughan.github.io/feast) to be installed.
+These are marked with "requires feast".

 Here is a list of the example scripts contained in this directory, together with brief summaries of the simulations they perform: